KohaILS/koha-manual-zh-cn/source/administration.rst

 -  ROADTYPE

-   -  Road types to be used in patron addresses
+   -  Road types to be used in patron addresses ('street type' field in the :ref:`patron form <add-a-new-patron-label>`)

 -  SIP\_MEDIA\_TYPE